 Your addicted loved one will need to get treatment, and you will too: separately and also together.
 And then you’ll need to work on the relationship.
 Your relationship can only stand if there is a solid foundation.

 Myth #4: “I can tough this out by myself.”

 Truth: You’ve been the caretaker in your family for a long time.
 This is one thing that you cannot do on your own: you can’t cure your loved one on your own.
 Just like you wouldn’t try to diagnose or treat your loved one on your own for cancer, diabetes, or heart disease – you shouldn’t try to treat addiction by yourself either.
 Treating addiction is a job for experts.
 Living with a loved one who is addicted to drugs or alcohol has caused you to be sick, too: codependency is a disease that can tear you apart.

 The best steps you can take are to encourage your addicted family member to get professional addiction treatment, to learn about the disease, and to surround yourself with support and other people who know what you’re feeling.

 Ultimately, your loved one’s desire to change must come from within – but ending enabling and forcing them to face the harsh realities of substance addiction and its consequences might just be the incentive he or she needs to seek professional help.
 After all, addiction is a progressive disease that will only worsen the longer treatment is put off.
-The road to recovery won’t be easy – and the journey will likely be long; but the help and support found at rehab may be exactly what your loved one needs to begin his or her path to long term recovery.
+The road to recovery won’t be easy – and the journey will likely be a long one, but the help and support found at rehab may be exactly what your loved one needs to begin his or her path to long term recovery.